-The RESULTS category asks about your organization's PERFORMANCE and improvement in all KEY areas - student LEARNING and EDUCATIONAL PROGRAM AND SERVICE RESULTS; WORKFORCE RESULTS; leadership and GOVERNANCE RESULTS; and financial, market, and strategy RESULTS.
-The category asks about PERFORMANCE LEVELS relative to those of competitors and other organizations with similar student LEARNING and PROCESS offerings.
+The RESULTS category asks about your organization's PERFORMANCE and improvement in all KEY areas - product and PROCESS RESULTS; CUSTOMER RESULTS; WORKFORCE RESULTS; leadership and GOVERNANCE RESULTS; and financial, market, and strategy RESULTS.

-7.1 Student Learning and Process Results: What are your student focussed and Planet Friendly Initiative results?
+7.1 Student Learning and Process Results: What are your student focussed and process effectiveness results?
 (120 pts.)